 What data are you storing about me?
 The data we store are:

-• the PDF files you upload (for an hour; see next question);
+• the PDF files you upload (in RAM only; see next question);

-• anonymous daily statistics (such as today, XXX files have been processed, totalizing XXX Mb..
+• anonymous daily statistics (such as today, XXX files have been processed using layout XXX, totalizing XXX Mb..

 That's all.
 Nothing more.